Omega Model Ref.2684 18ct Pink Gold 1953

 A Completely Orignal and Lightly Used Example

-Original ‘Dauphine’ Hands Matched with ‘Spearhead’ Hour Indices
+Original ‘Dauphine’ Hands Matched with ‘Arrowhead’ Hour Indices

-18ct Pink Gold, Oversize 36mm, Excluding the Correct Unsigned Crown
+18ct Pink Gold Oversize Case, 36mm, Excluding the Correct Unsigned Crown

 High Grade Cal.266, 17 Jewel Hand-Wound Movement in Top Condition

-Original, Unrestored and Untouched Ivory-Cream Honeycomb Dial with Subsidiary Seconds Dial
+Original, Unrestored & Untouched Ivory Cream Honeycomb Dial with Subsidiary Seconds

 High Quality Dark Brown Crocodile Strap & Pink Gold-Plated Omega Buckle